moofish32/aws-cdk/packages/aws-cdk-docs/src/tutorial.rst

 .. _step_five:

-Step Five: Add an |APIGATEWAY| ??? to the Apple Service
+Step Five: Add |ABP| ??? to the Apple Service
 =======================================================

-Add an |APIGATEWAY| ??? to the service so we can ???.
+Add |AGP| to the service so we can ???.

+Run the following command to install the
+|ABP| library:

+.. code-block: sh

+   y-npm i @aws-cdk/aws-apigateway

 Add the following **import** statement to *apple_service.ts*:

 .. code-block: ts

-   import { Api } from '@aws-cdk/apigateway';
+   import { cloudformation } from '@aws-cdk/aws-apigateway';

 And add the following code to the end of the constructor for the **AppleService** class:

 .. code-block: ts

-   new Bucket(this, 'AppleStore');
+   new cloudformation.RestApiResource(this, 'ApplesApi', {
+       restApiName: 'Apple Service',
+       description: 'Serves up apples'
+   })

+   const servicePrincipal = new ServicePrincipal('apigateway.amazon.com');

+   new Role(this, 'IntegrationRole', {
+       assumedBy: servicePrincipal
+   });

 Let's see what we have so far.
 Run the following command to see the current |CFN| template: